Professional-Kate/web-development/JavaScript/README.md

-# JavaScript
+# web-development / JavaScript

 Mainly JavaScript projects, so every project in here won't worry about style or usability.
+Just some fun with JS :D